Vermonster/hashphrase/README.md

 ### Testing on simulators/emulators

 Expo Client app can also be used on IOS simulators and Android emulators.
 To view your app, run `yarn run ios` or `yarn run android`, you app will be opened automatically within the Expo Client app on the simulator.
+For Android emulator, make sure you launch your emulator before running the command.

 ## Sharing and Deployment